Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 Querier

 Handles log queries from Grafana.
-When you search for logs, the querier figures out where they are - some might still be in ingesters' memory, others might be in long-term storage.
+When you search for logs, the querier figures out where they are.
+Some might still be in ingesters' memory, others might be in long-term storage.
 It fetches from both and returns the results.

 Query Frontend